[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 Finally, as the severe grip of fear loosened its hold, I found myself back on solid ground.
 Relief flooded through me.
 My legs shook, and my stomach churned.

 This is part of the story where I wish I could tell you that there were whoops of joy, celebratory jumps and enthusiastic high-fives from stepping onto that iconic Kjerag boulder.
-I wish the words elation, euphoria and triumphant were the descriptions I was using for my emotion at that moment.
+I wish the words elation, euphoria and triumphant were the descriptions I used for my emotion at that moment.

 But no, there was none of that.
-As I stood there looking out across the vast serene beauty of the fjord, I inhaled its calmness, settling myself.
+As I stood there looking out across the vast, serene beauty of the fjord, I inhaled its calmness, settling myself.

 Heart pounding and relieved to step off Kjeragbolten Boulder